All Markets served

 COFEPRIS enforces requirements in two primary health regulations:

 COFEPRIS also develops its own standards and regulations, called NOMs, which is abbreviated from Norma Oficial Mexicana.
-NOMs exist for a range of activities concerning medical devices, such as NOM-241-SSA1-2021, which addresses COFEPRIS requirements for Good Manufacturing Practices (GMP).
+NOMs exist for a range of activities concerning medical devices, such as NOM-241-SSA1-2025 (link in Spanish), which addresses COFEPRIS requirements for Good Manufacturing Practices (GMP).

 COFEPRIS Mexico medical device regulatory process